ItsOnlyBinary/znc-chathistory/README.md

 - **target:** A channel or query window to which the scrollback belongs

 ### Requesting Scrollback
-Scrollback content can be requested from the client by sending the `SCROLL` command to ZNC from the client.
+Scrollback content can be requested from the client by sending the `SCROLLBACK` command to ZNC from the client.

 The latest timestamp the client currently has in it's scrollback should be sent.
 The module will send any content **before** the given date and time.

 #### Format
-    SCROLL target YYYY-mm-dd HH:mm:ss
+    SCROLLBACK target YYYY-mm-dd HH:mm:ss

 #### Example
-    SCROLL #znc 2016-11-19 18:02:10
+    SCROLLBACK #znc 2016-11-19 18:02:10

 ### Returned Scrollback